We work on self-esteem by providing a relaxing, supportive environment with knowledgeable, friendly staff who follow a “can-do” philosophy!

 When she is not working, Shannon enjoys spending time with her husband and two children.
 Her favourite activities include road biking, back-country skiing, golf, and tennis.

-Holly originally comes to us from Ontario, but after coming out west for a snowboard trip the mountains stole her heart and she never left!
+Holly joined the CYP team in September 2021!
+Holly is from Ontario, but after coming west for a snowboard trip, the mountains stole her heart and she never left!
 Holly completed her undergraduate degree in Kinesiology at Brock University and her Masters of Science in Physiotherapy from Robert Gordon University in Aberdeen, Scotland.

-Holly has experience working with children in orthopaedic private practice and with the Neurological Child Development Team in Aberdeen, Scotland.
+Holly enjoys treating a diverse population working with children of all ages and abilities.
+Holly has experience working with children in private practice orthopaedics, and with neurologically involved children at both CYP and with the Neurological Child Development Team in Aberdeen, Scotland.

-When Holly isn’t working she can be found exploring the mountains with her puppy Sadie.
+When Holly isn’t working she can be found exploring the mountains with her dog Sadie.

 Ben graduated with a Bachelor’s of Science in Kinesiology and a Master’s of Science in Physical Therapy from the University of Alberta.
 Ben found his passion for working with kids during his time volunteering as a ski instructor with Canadian Association for Disabled Skiing, UofA sport camps and as a kinesiologist at a private pediatric clinic.
 Since graduating he has worked in private practice, in schools developing children’s gross motor skills, and joined the CYP team in 2021.
 Ben enjoys getting people back to the activities that they love, as well as helping them reach their physical goals.
 Away from work Ben can be found backcountry skiing, mountain biking, or playing a variety of sports with friends.